matt-fonto/concepts/software_architecture.md

 - Compare apples with apples.
 Not apples with oranges

-4. Pro tip 4: Don't over-evangelize any particular technology or solution
+4. Don't over-evangelize any particular technology or solution

+- Always ask, from the business perspective, what's more important?
+A or B?

-5. Pro tip 5: Avoid brittleness -> Changes in one local that cause ripples where it shouldn't
+5. Avoid brittleness -> Changes in one local that cause ripples where it shouldn't

+6. Don't overwhelm the business stakeholders with too many trade-off choices; bottom line it from them instead

+- Put the technical talk into their terms.
+What do they get?
+- Show the pros and cons between the choices
+- Learn how to speak the business language.
+You should learn the business language, they won't learn yours
+  - Take all the details, and wrap them cleanly into simple decisions/advantages/disadvantages

+7. Use qualitative analysis to iterate on design, leading to quantitative analysis

+- Qualitative: relating to, measuring, or measured by the **quality** of something rather than its quantity

+  - Identify the adjectives: slow, fast, performant, coupled, complex, testable, etc.

+- Quantitative: relating to, measuring, or measure by the **quantity** of something rather than its quality

+  - Measure the numbers
+    - how much slow, fast, performant, etc.?

+- Transactional sagas
+  - Communication
+    - Sync or async?
+  - Consistency
+    - Atomic or eventual?
+  - Coordination - Choreographed or orchestrated?
+    > Tip: to calculate the total number of these possibilities we get the product (number of choices) of the options in every category:
+    > communication (2) x consistency (2) x coordination (2) = 2^3 (2 products^3 categories => m^k) = 8 combinations
+    > product: the result you get when you multiply numbers